JustinGaravel/duvel-page/README.md

-# Trainspot HTML Integration Test - Duvel Page
+# A Weekend Project - Duvel Page

+A demo page for a hypothetical new beer.
+This page was created for a test where I had a weekend to get it done.

 ## Usage